While your Lennox® heater can’t talk to you, it does have a way to communicate a furnace error.

 - Both lights are showing alternate fast blinks.
 This means your furnace ignitor may not be working.
 This component kindles gas in your HVAC equipment to create warm air and should be fixed by an expert from Scott Temperature.

 Trust Us for Expert Furnace Repair

-When you need to get your heater fixed without delay, trust the professionals at Scott Temperature.
-Our pros will handle the error without delay and have your residence feeling relaxing again soon.
-Contact us at 785-269-0465 or contact us online to get an appointment now.
+When you have to get your HVAC equipment fixed quickly, turn to the professionals at Scott Temperature.
+Our techs will take care of the fault quickly and have your rooms feeling comfortable again in a short time.
+Contact us at 785-269-0465 or contact us online to request an appointment right away.